Cavcode/darksun/docs/tools.md

     nimble install nasher
     ```

 2. Initialize Nasher.
 Much like Git, Nasher creates a cache of your repository files in order to compare file versions.
-This allows Nasher to skip certain steps in the build process and saves time, especially in large module.
+This allows Nasher to skip certain steps in the build process and saves time, especially in a large module.
 In your command line utility, type the following:

     ```
     nasher init